voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

     :%norm 0"Zyt:
     :'<,'>norm!
 "Qye

 Obs: You need to have > in cpoptions for the newline to be added in between yanks (:set cpoptions+=>), otherwise the words will be concatenated on a single line.

+		>	When appending to a register, put a line break before the appended text.

     apiKey
     maxCount
     id
     userid
     requestFields

+To see all cpoptions:

+    :verbose set cpoptions?

 ### Inserting ttyrecordings at stackexchange